jcu/cookbook/README.md

 The resulting distribution is then published to the CDN and documentation published accordingly online (coming shortly).

-### Build process
+### Building

-1. Install this package and its dependenies with:
+1. Install this package and its dependencies with:

    ```sh
    yarn
    ```

-1. Set up a local environment with `rclone config` and create a remote called `jcu-cdn-cookbook`.
-Ask a maintainer if you're unsure what the configuration should contain.

 1. Execute a build with: